-Have you ever dream swimming with giant Mantas?
-Our crew will bring you to the most beautiful diving & snorkeling sites of the Komodo National Park.
+Have you ever dreamed of swimming with giant Mantas?
+Our crew will take you to the most beautiful diving & snorkeling sites of the Komodo National Park.

 Amazing Batu Bolong

 Batu Bolong is a world class dive site ranked amongst the top 10 best dive site in the world.
 Batu Bolong is a volcanic chimney rising up from the depth of the straight between Komodo Island and Rinca Island where strong currents hit the rock on one side or the other depending of the tide.
 Thanks to the currents, Batu Bolong is home to one of the most impressive dive you can do in Komodo National Park.
 Huge numbers of fish, sharks, turtles, moray eel, lobsters and many more have to be observed in this amazing spot.
 No need to dive deep as snorkelers will feel like they are into an aquarium full of tropical fish even at the surface.

 Manta Point or Karang Makassar is the longest dive site in the park with more than 2,5 km long.
 With a depth comprise between 6 to 12 m it is a shallow dive site which makes it also a very popular place to go snorkeling.
 Karang Makassar is called Manta Point due to the presence of Mantas all year long, a huge marine creature that can grow up to 6 meters wide.
 Though they are huge in size, they are considered as the unharmed sea animal.
 They are known to gather in big groups of more than 20 swimming dancing around you.
 Although seeing manta rays can't be guaranteed, Manta Point offers excellent snorkeling experience.
 Turtles, sharks, eagle rays, giant trevallies, huge clams, various kind of sponges, and cuttlefish are things you may see during your snorkeling.